InQSS: a speech intelligibility and quality assessment model using a multi-task learning network: TMHINT-QI dataset

-We analyzed the characteristics of the quality and intelligibility scores.
-Fig.~\ref{dataset_info} (right) shows a histogram of the quality and intelligibility scores, which exclude the scores of clean speech.
+Figure~\ref{dataset_info} (right) shows the histograms of the quality and the intelligibility scores, which exclude the scores of clean utterances.
 The quality scores were distributed close to a Gaussian with a mean of approximately 3.
 The distribution of intelligibility scores had a strong left skewness and a peak at the maximum.
 This result indicates that the participants can recognize whole sentences in most samples.
-We found a similar distribution of the quality and intelligibility scores in the VCC 2018 \cite{mosnet} and ADFD datasets \cite{andersen2018nonintrusive}, respectively.
+In addition, we found similar distributions of the quality and intelligibility scores in the VCC 2018 \cite{mosnet} and ADFD datasets \cite{andersen2018nonintrusive}, respectively.